If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 You don’t have to be a struggling artist when there are many places for your to sell your original lyrics and many income streams to earn from.

-If I’ve got you convinced and you’re saying, yes, I want to sell my lyrics, then you’re at the right place!
+If I’ve got you convinced and you’re saying, yes, I want to get paid to write song lyrics, then you’re at the right place!

 Read on to find out why you should sell lyrics online, how to sell your song lyrics and sites where you can do so!